 Will I get paid if I'm not going to work due to COVID-19?

-If you are self-isolating, you may be eligible to receive Statutory Sick Pay (you need to earn on average at least £118 per week to be eligible).
-Talk to your family if you're not sure.
+• If you can't go to work because you are self-isolating, you may be eligible to receive Statutory Sick Pay (you need to earn on average at least £120 per week to be eligible), this will not apply if you are quarantining after returning from abroad.